 ICD-9’s V codes will become Z codes in ICD-10, but as explained in this blog post, “A simple mapping of the V57 series of codes found in ICD-9-CM over to ICD-10-CM is not possible, as codes that duplicate the V57 series currently are not included in ICD-10-CM classification.”
 Furthermore, because V57.1 does not provide specific, detailed information about the patient’s diagnosis—and thus, does not justify the medical necessity of the treatment—using a similar code in ICD-10 could lead to claim denials.
 Instead, you should select whatever code explains the patient’s diagnosis in the most specific way possible.
-For more on the importance of coding for medical necessity, check out this blog post.

 How do I code for surgical aftercare?

-As explained in this resource, the aftercare Z codes should not be used for aftercare of injuries/fractures where seventh characters are provided to identify subsequent care.
+The aftercare Z codes should not be used for aftercare of injuries/fractures where seventh characters are provided to identify subsequent care.
 That said, you won’t always be providing aftercare for injuries—especially in cases involving surgical aftercare.
 For that reason, ICD-10 contains a few options for coding for surgical aftercare.
 A couple examples: Z51.89, Encounter for other specified aftercare, and Z47.1, Aftercare following joint replacement surgery.
 Please note that when you use aftercare codes, you also should code for any underlying conditions/effects.
 Codes for bone, muscle, and joint conditions that are chronic or recurrent—or that result from a healed injury—are typically found in chapter 13.
 Also, if you’re coding for joint replacement aftercare, you should include a code indicating which joint was replaced (e.g., V43.65, Joint replaced, knee).

 What if I don’t have enough information to select a more specific code?